gvaghasiya02/asterixdb_gaurav/README.md

 ## Optimization of Group By Queries

-Optimizing group by queries in Apache AsterixDB, a scalable Big data management system for semi-structured data, using hash tables in memory-based sort to enhance query performance and reduce execution time by 6x.
+Optimizing group by queries in Apache AsterixDB, a scalable Big data management system for semi-structured data, using hash tables and memory-based sort to enhance query performance and reduce execution time by 6x.

 ### Contributors: